tpuchkova/userAccountBalanceService/README.md

 Source-Type header can be game, server or payment.
 State can be "win" or "lost".
 Win requests increases the user balance.
 Lost requests decreases user balance.
+Balance can not be negative.
 Each request (with the same transaction id) can be processed only once.

 Every 5 minutes 10 latest odd records will be canceled and balance will be corrected by the application.
 You can see it in application logs.
 Time interval can be changed in `configs/config.yml` file.